Cherry-Android/build-Vulkan-Samples/README.md

-Build scripts for Vulkan-Samples
+**Build scripts for Vulkan-Samples**

-This README is simply a quick-start guide on the build script themselves.
+-This README is simply a quick-start guide on the build script themselves.
 For more information on how to run the script, please refer to the user guide.

-How to build:
+**How to build:**

-cd build-Vulkan-Samples

-source build.sh
+`cd build-Vulkan-Samples`

+`source build.sh`

+**Install the apk on the device:**

+`adb install app/build/outputs/apk/release/vulkan_samples-release.apk`